 Quantitative Fit Testing:

-Using fit testing equipment to measure the leakage around the face seal of the respirator mask to give a “fit factor”.
-A fit factor of 100 is required for half-mask respirators and a minimum fit factor of 5000 for a full face piece negative-pressure respirator.
+A Quantitative Fit Test uses fit testing equipment to measure the leakage around the face seal of the respirator mask to give a “fit factor”.
+A minimum fit factor of 100 is required for half-mask respirators and a minimum fit factor of 500 for a full face piece respirator.
+An important consideration is the fact that a quantitative fit test does not rely on the test subject’s ability to sense the challenge agent nor his or her truthfulness.

 Qualitative Fit Testing:

-Pass/fail test measuring a subject’s ability to detect any leakage of gas into the respirator based on taste, smell or reaction to an irritant by the user.
+It is essentially a pass/fail test which measures a subject’s ability to detect any leakage of gas challenge agent into the respirator based on taste, smell or reaction to an irritant by the user.
+Due to the fairly large differences in a person’s ability to sense these challenge agents, the accuracy of the test is extremely low.

 Quantitative Fit Testing Equipment